1 Middle Street, Port Isaac, Cornwall PL29 3RH

 Seafood, Fantastic Location, Small Plates

-Housed in a quirky 15th century fisherman's cottage; Fish Kitchen is an informal alternative to Outlaw's two Michelin Starred 'Restaurant Nathan Outlaw' just a mile up the road.
-Step inside and you're met with wonky walls, low ceilings, and warm service.
-But don't let the laidback atmosphere fool you - Head Chef Tim Barnes produces simple but refined dishes that have scooped them a plethora of awards and accolades.
+Housed in a quirky 15th-century fisherman's cottage, Fish Kitchen is just a mile up the road from Outlaw's recently rebranded New Road restaurant.
+Step inside and you're met with wonky walls, low ceilings and warm service.
+But don't let the laid-back atmosphere fool you – Head Chef Tim Barnes produces simple but refined dishes that have scooped them a plethora of awards and accolades.

 It's worth noting that Port Isaac is home to some particularly windy and narrow roads.
 Larger cars will find it tricky to make it to the front of the restaurant for drop-offs, but there's plenty of parking at the top of the town and the walk is a great way to take in some of the views.